Justink-08/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a funtion thay prints the 9 time-twble
+a function to add two numbers